Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Lionsberg.md

-# Lionsberg
+# LIONSBERG

-Lionsberg is a mythical name for the [[New World]] we are designing and building, and the System purpose-built to bring it into Reality.
+Lionsberg is a mythical name for the [[New World]] we are designing and building, and the System / Ark purpose-built to bring it into Reality.

 The guiding vision and philosophy of Lionsberg is expressed concretely through a community, system, platform and gamified experience purpose-built to help humanity design and build a flourishing and abundant world that works for all its inhabitants without exception.